intartnft/scripty.sol/README.md

 - Gas efficient.
 It utilises `DynamicBuffer` to save huge amount of gas while assembling scripts together.
 - You can use already deployed storage solutions.
 - You can build modular JS based HTML files directly on-chain.
-- Supports creating dynamically created JS based `<script>` tags that is super helpful for on-chain generative art.
+- Supports custom HTML tags and inline contents.

 ### Platforms that use scripty.sol
 - [Art Blocks](https://www.artblocks.io)